 - What will you look at and measure to see if your change has worked?

-There is also support available from Move More Cranbrook, who can link you with other local people who may be interested in working with you.
+There is also support available from Move More Cranbrook, who can link you with other local people or organisations who may be interested in working with you.